liviagirard/template-autograding-cpp23/README.md

 ## Instructions

-- You can ONLY change files `student.hpp` and `README.md`!
+- You can ONLY change files `src/student.cppm` and `README.md`!
-   * In file `student.hpp` put your implementations, and in `README.md` put your full name.
+   * In file `src/student.cppm` put your implementations, and in `README.md` put your full name.

 Explanations for the other files:

-- file `tests.cpp` has all tests for the activity (DO NOT CHANGE!)
+- file `tests/tests.cpp` has all tests for the activity (DO NOT CHANGE!)
-- file `catch.hpp` has the testing library  CATCH2 (DO NOT CHANGE!)
+- file `makefile` has the general Unix Makefile commands for executing activity (DO NOT CHANGE!)
-- file `makefile` has the commands for executing activity (DO NOT CHANGE!)
+- file `CMakeLists.txt` has the CMake commands for executing activity (DO NOT CHANGE!)
-- file  `appTests` will be generated after compiling (if you want to test locally, just execute it)
+- file  `build/app_tests` will be generated after compiling (if you want to test locally, just execute it)

 ## Commands for Local Testing

 - Command to build and execute tests: `make test`
-    * If executable is built already, just type: `./appTests`
+    * If executable is built already, just type: `./build/app_tests`

 ## Notes